Do I have to complete ALL of the listed Natural World prerequisites courses, or only a few of them?

 You must have a minimum of 3 Natural World courses completed with a satisfactory grade when you apply to the BSN or ABSN program (see the specific program prerequisites for minimum grades allowed).
 ALL Natural World courses must be completed with a satisfactory grade of by the time you enroll in the program.

 Do you require the GRE for graduate program applicants?

 No, we do not require the GRE for any of our graduate programs.

 Are there any requirements to enroll as a Pre-Nursing major?

 No, there are no application requirements for pre-nursing status at the UW.
-If you begin as a freshman at the UW, you can declare Pre-Nursing as your status at any time, which will give you priority for taking certain nursing prerequisite courses.
-You will not apply to the BSN program until Winter Quarter of your sophomore year.
+If you begin as a first-year student at the UW, you can declare Pre-Nursing as your status at any time, which will give you priority for taking certain nursing prerequisite courses.
+You will not apply to the BSN program until winter quarter of your sophomore year.

 Do you offer an RN-BSN program?